Green heron: Taxonomy

-As noted above, this species was formerly included in B. striata, which at that time was erroneously known as B. striatus.
-The Early Pleistocene B. validipes, whose fossil remains were discovered in Florida, might have been the ancestor of the green heron as the living species seems to replace the extinct relative in the fossil record.
+This species was formerly often included in B. striata, which at that time was usually cited with an erroneous masculine spelling "striatus", though the genus name is feminine.

 Subspecies distinction is uncertain at best.
 The color variation between populations is less pronounced than between birds of the same population.
-Migratory populations are longer-winged than those resident year-round, but this cannot be used to delimit subspecies as it is quite obviously a consequence of differing habits and can be expected to undergo convergent evolution in unrelated populations of this species that just share the same habits.
+Migratory populations are longer-winged than those resident year-round, but this cannot be used to delimit subspecies as it is a consequence of differing habits and can be expected to undergo convergent evolution in unrelated populations of this species that just share the same habits.
 Thus, thorough molecular phylogenetic studies would be required to resolve the question of subspecies delimitation.

-The following subspecies are commonly listed, though the validity of most of them is seriously disputed:
+The following four subspecies are generally accepted: